chef/chef-web-docs/chef_master/source/config_rb_policyfile.rst

       named_run_list :update_app, "my_app_cookbook::default"

 ``include_policy "NAME", *args``
   Specify a policyfile lock to be merged with this policy.
-ChefDK supports pulling this lock from a local or remote file, from a Chef Infra Server, or from a git repository.
+Chef Workstation supports pulling this lock from a local or remote file, from a Chef Infra Server, or from a git repository.
 When the policyfile lock is included, its run-list will appear before the current policyfile's run-list.
 This setting requires that the solved cookbooks appear as-is from the included policyfile lock.
 If conflicting attributes or cookbooks are provided, an error will be presented.
 See `RFC097 <https://github.com/chef/chef-rfc/blob/master/rfc097-policyfile-includes.md>`__ for the full specifications of this feature.

   Pull the policyfile lock from ``./NAME.lock.json``: